Add a production pipeline configure-production-pipeline

 • Pause before deploying to Production - This option pauses the pipeline before deploying to production.

-• Scheduled - This option allows the user to enable the scheduled production deployment.
+• Scheduled - Lets the user enable the scheduled production deployment.
 Only available for web tier targeted deployments.

 Config pipeline